midouest/vscode-playdate-debug/README.md

 ## Configuration

+### Automatic

 The tasks and debugger will attempt to automatically resolve the correct configuration using the environment.
-The following configuration must exist for this to work:
+One of the following conditions must be met for this to work:

-- Either of the following:
 - The `PLAYDATE_SDK_PATH` environment variable is set to the Playdate SDK path
-- The Playdate SDK `bin` directory is in your `PATH`
 - `~/.Playdate/config` exists and the `SDKRoot` property is set to the Playdate SDK path (macOS only)

-- A [pdxinfo](https://sdk.play.date/1.9.3/Inside%20Playdate.html#pdxinfo) file exists in your game's `source` directory and the `name` property is set
+### Workspace Settings Override

 The default behavior can be overridden by setting the SDK path, game source path, compiled game path or game name in your workspace's `settings.json` file.
 The extension will fall back to the default behavior for any configuration fields that are not set.